area17/twill-image/README.md

 # Twill Image

 Twill Image is a package designed to work with [Twill](https://twill.io) to display responsive images easily on your site.
 It leverages Twill's image processing capabilities and adds modern lazy-loading techniques.
-It supports responsive images, art direction and fixed-width images.
+It supports responsive images, art direction and fixed width images.

 - `<picture>` with multiple `<source>` elements
 - Twill's low-quality placeholder (LQIP)
 - Background-color placeholder
 - Art direction (multiple crops)
 - WebP and JPEG support
-- Support native lazy loading with `loading='lazy`
+- Lazy load (fade in) image with `IntersectionOserver`
-- Lazyload (fade in) image with IntersectionOserver
+- Support native lazy loading with `loading='lazy'`

 ## Contents